Are there any guidance documents available to help complete the application process?

 Are there lots of forms to fill out?

 Our aim is to keep the application process as simple as we can.
 The Your Fund Surrey Map only requires you to fill out a few simple overview questions.
-In March when the application opens you will be asked to fill out a formal initial idea submission, this will provide slightly more detail about you and your idea.
+You will be asked to fill out a formal initial idea submission, this will provide slightly more detail about you and your idea.
 If we think your idea has potential, we will invite you to provide some greater detail around how you might manage and look after your project

 All the assessment and monitoring in the background will be done by our specialist project team.